Technolawhere/technolawhere.github.io/_tabs/about.md

 ![SVR Logo](https://raw.githubusercontent.com/Technolawhere/technolawhere.github.io/main/images/About/SVR%20Logo.png "SVR Logo")

-A glove aiding people with hearing impairment and speech difficulties in communicating by converting sign language to voice and voice to text using machine learning and artificial intelligence.
+A glove to aid people with hearing impairment and speech difficulties in communicating by converting sign language to voice and voice to text using machine learning and artificial intelligence.
 Checkout [Project SVR on YouTube](https://www.youtube.com/@projectsvrnitdelhi6028/videos)

 ## Extracurricular interests